Game Day #22 - Lions de Trois-Rivières vs. Norfolk Admirals

 #86 Jakov Novak: Back in uniform after having sustained an upper body injury, the forward picked things up right where he'd left off.
 Although he was not able to find the back of the Norfolk net on Friday, he did collect two assists.

-#29 Hunter Jones: The goalkeeper from Brantford, Ontario will likely get the starting assignment tonight.
+#29 Hunter Jones: The goalkeeper from Brantford, Ontario will likely get the starting assignment saturday night.
 He has yet to lose in regulation time this season, so he'll be looking to extend that impressive streak.

 Players to watch for the Admirals: